Medicare online accounts

 Cancel your Medicare online account

-If you want to access your Medicare online account in the future, you must sign in to myGov and re-link your Medicare online account.
+If you want to access your Medicare online account in the future, you must sign in to myGov and select Medicare to create a new account.